-Though France had declared war, the outbreak of hostilities found it totally unready for hostilities.
+Though France had declared war, the outbreak of hostilities found it totally unprepared for hostilities.
 The French army was of a high quality and and had an excellent reputation.
-It was a standing army of long-term soldiers, many experienced in colonial wars; but there was no trained reserve, and it was a smaller force than the armies being mobilized against it.
-Prussia and some of the other German states had universal military conscription, which meant sizable standing armies and ready reserves.
+It was a standing army of regulars, many experienced in colonial wars; but there was no organized, trained reserve, and it was a smaller force than the armies being mobilized against it.
+Prussia was ready for war.
+It and some of the other German states had universal military conscription, which meant sizable standing armies and ready reserves.

-The French declared war on July 19, but they were slow to organize and concentrate their forces.
-The German armies were quickly assembled and moved to attack.
-They advanced rapidly into French territory and defeated the outnumbered French in a series of of battles, culminating in a disastrous surrender at Sedan on September 1.
+The French declared war on July 19.
+They were slow to organize and concentrate their forces.
+On the other side, the German armies were quickly assembled and moved to attack.
+They advanced rapidly into France and defeated the badly outnumbered French in a series of of battles, culminating in a disastrous surrender at Sedan on September 1.
 Napoleon III was captured, and the Second Empire came to an end.
 France fought on under new leadership for another five months, but the final outcome was inevitable.
-Germany was united under the King of Prussia as the new German Empire, and France was defeated and reconstituted as the Third Republic.
+Germany was united under William I, King of Prussia, as the new German Empire, and France was defeated and reconstituted as the Third Republic.
 The humiliated nation was forced to pay a large war indemnity and lost the important provinces of Alsace and Lorraine, integral parts of France since the 17th century.

 Most observers had been shocked by the war’s outcome, but many were not unhappy to see the French receive their comeuppance.
 Unfortunately, French arrogance was soon succeeded by even more dangerous chest-thumping on the part of the newly established German Empire.